My parents are considering equity release...

 Today, more and more people are unlocking money from their homes with equity release.
 In fact, someone takes out an equity release plan every 15 minutes in the UK.
 If your parents are thinking of going down this route, here are a few reasons why they may be considering it:

 These days, people tend to live much longer than previous generations.
 While this gives us more time to enjoy our later years, living longer can also put real strain on finances.
-Hard-earned retirement pots and pensions don’t always go as far you think – and your parents may not have the money to maintain their lifestyle when they stop working.
+Hard-earned retirement pots and pensions don’t always go as far you think – and your parents may need money for retirement to help them maintain their lifestyle when they stop working.

 Over the years, house prices have risen dramatically in the UK.
 If your parents have owned their own home for a while, it’s likely that the value has gone up.
 However, because that additional value is tied up in their bricks and mortar, they won’t be able to feel the difference in their pockets (unless they sell their home and downsize to a smaller, cheaper property).